 Common cyber threats for small businesses

-The first step in creating a cyber security plan template for small business protection is understanding your business’ risk.
+Of course, one of the requirements for creating a cyber security plan template for small business protection is to understand your business’ risk.

-To identify your potential vulnerabilities, you need to know what threats are out there.
-Here are the most common cyber security threats for small businesses.
+To identify your possible vulnerabilities, you need to know what threats are out there.
+Our research indicates that these are the most common cyber security threats for small businesses.

 Malware is the biggest cyber threat for small businesses today.

-The term itself is broad, referring to any type of malicious software meant to harm devices or networks.
+The term itself is broad and refers to all categories of malicious software meant to harm devices or networks.